tildedave/coq-sum-of-squares/README.md

 The method used is Fermat's descent method which, given a, b such that (a^2 + b^2 | p), outputs a smaller c and d such that (c^2 + d^2 | p).

-Because this relies on an initial solution, this can only be done for primes such that x^2 = - y^2 mod p is solvable, which reduces to -1 being a quadratic residue.
-This is only true for primes p such that p mod 4 = 1.
+Because this relies on an initial solution, this can only be done for primes such that x^2 = - y^2 mod p is solvable, which reduces to -1 being a quadratic residue (i.e. there is some x such that x^2 = -1 mod p).
+Number theory tells us that -1 is only a quadratic residue to for primes p such that p mod 4 = 1.

 ## Examples